 As the executive sponsor for my company’s LGBT Employee Resource Group as well as an out gay executive in the company, I started to talk, last month, with the head of human resources, who is responsible for the health insurance that our employees receive, about adding transgender health insurance coverage.
 This year transgender benefits were excluded from health insurance coverage for our employees.

-I began to get interested in the topic of transgender a few years ago, and have since read a number of books on the topic, mostly autobiographies.
+I began to get interested in and learn about the lives of transgender men and women a few years ago, and have since read a number of books on the topic, mostly autobiographies.
 The issue of transgender inclusion and equality is important to me.
 Today my company has two transgender employees that we are aware of.
 The fear, by the company, was that if we added transgender benefits for our employees, we would become a magnet for other transgender employees with expensive healthcare needs.
 This always seemed like a silly argument to me since any individual applying for a job still had to meet the qualifications for the job.
 I also recognize the level of discrimination that goes on in the hiring process towards transgender individuals.

 In September of this year, the transgender health insurance landscape had a sea change.
 Health and Human Services (HHS), the part of the federal government that oversees the Obamacare insurance program, announced a proposed rule, (in the non-discrimination provision of the Affordable Care Act, Section 1557), that would ban transgender discrimination in health insurance benefits.
 The rule has a comment period that ends this month and would go into effect sometime in 2016.